So you want to learn how to become a solopreneur?

 Author Larry Keltto has assembled interviews with 42 successful solo entrepreneurs to discuss their experiences.

 The information is given in a friendly, informative style that conveys both the challenges and rewards of entrepreneurship.
-It’s an easy, enjoyable read.
+It’s an easy, enjoyable read and a great solopreneur book.
 Though you won’t find much in the way of theory or actionable plans, the book does discuss real-life tactics and strategies and provides valuable insight into what the life of solo entrepreneurship is truly about.VIEW BOOK

 Rich Dad Poor Dad